ai-hub-karlsruhe/ai-hub-karlsruhe.github.io/README.md

-# ai-hub-karlsruhe.github.io
+# energystatusdata.github.io
-landing page for AI Hub Karlsruhe
+Website for the summer school: Communication Technology and Data Analytics for Future Energy Systems